Resources

 Organ donation is only possible if someone dies in a hospital because they need specific equipment to keep the organs viable until the donation company arrives.
 Medical professionals remove organs within a few days after someone dies.

 Our Services team will coordinate transportation to Recompose with the hospital.
-If you live outside of Washington State, the local funeral home you’re working with will coordinate with the hospital.
+If you live outside Washington State, the local funeral home you’re working with will coordinate with the hospital.

 Choosing our human composting services is possible in most places outside of Washington State.
 Most clients that come to us from another state work with a funeral home in their area to arrange for transport.
 This funeral home will pick up a body at the place of death and arrange for transport to Recompose.